South Wales Mineral Railway: SWMR authorised

 The new company had difficulty in raising subscriptions for shares, and this significantly delayed the start of construction.
 At a general meeting on 16 September 1854 it was announced that the company had failed to induce owners of property along the line to take the remaining shares.
 A proposal had been received from the Glyncorrwg Coal Company to take up the unallotted capital, provided it was granted a lease at a rental which would ensure a dividend of 5 per cent.
-This was approved, and the South Wales Mineral Railway (Lease) Act of 25 May 1855 ratified a lease for up to ninety-nine years to ten gentlemen trading under the name of the Glyncorrwg Coal Company.
+This was approved, and the South Wales Mineral Railway (Lease) Act 1855 (18 & 19 Vict. c. xxiii) of 25 May 1855 ratified a lease for up to 99 years to ten gentlemen trading under the name of the Glyncorrwg Coal Company.
 The lease was finalised on 4 January 1856.

 Construction and first opening

 After several changes of prospective contractor, work on construction was begun in October 1857.
 A series of reports of imminent opening were given to the shareholders, until finally it opened prior to a shareholders' meeting in September 1861.

 The line turned north-west across the South Wales Railway main line, crossing over it by a bridge.
 There was a backshunt to reach the actual dock operated by the Briton Ferry Floating Dock Company.
 There was a 1 1/2 mile double-track inclined plane, known as Ynys y Maerdy, to descend to that area from the hills; the remainder of the line was single track.